sudhanshumukherjeexx/ride-docs/docs/09_automl.md

 - Regression
 - Classification
 - Clustering

+`Recommended Reading`

+- Blog: <a href="https://www.deepchecks.com/question/what-are-the-best-metrics-for-the-regression-model/" target="_blank" rel="noopener noreferrer">What are the Best Metrics for the Regression Model?</a>
+- Blog: <a href="https://medium.com/@mlmind/evaluation-metrics-for-classification-fc770511052d" target="_blank" rel="noopener noreferrer">Evaluation Metrics for Classification</a>

 ### Without writing a single line of code, users can:
 - Select a dataset
 - Pick features and a target